Sauropsida: Evolutionary history

-Sauropsids evolved from basal amniotes stock approximately 320 million years ago in the Paleozoic Era.
+Sauropsids evolved from basal amniotes approximately 320 million years ago, in the Carboniferous Period of the Paleozoic Era.
 In the Mesozoic Era (from about 250 million years ago to about 66 million years ago), sauropsids were the largest animals on land, in the water, and in the air.
 The Mesozoic is sometimes called the Age of Reptiles.
-Sixty-six million years ago, the large-bodied sauropsids died out in the global extinction event at the end of the Mesozoic era.
+In the Cretaceous–Paleogene extinction event, the large-bodied sauropsids died out in the global extinction event at the end of the Mesozoic era.
 With the exception of a few species of birds, the entire dinosaur lineage became extinct; in the following era, the Cenozoic, the remaining birds diversified so extensively that, today, nearly one out of every three species of land vertebrate is a bird species.

 Phylogeny

 The cladogram presented here illustrates the "family tree" of sauropsids, and follows a simplified version of the relationships found by M.S.
 Lee, in 2013.
 All genetic studies have supported the hypothesis that turtles (formerly categorized together with ancient anapsids) are diapsid reptiles, despite lacking any skull openings behind their eye sockets; some studies have even placed turtles among the archosaurs, though a few have recovered turtles as lepidosauromorphs instead.
 The cladogram below used a combination of genetic (molecular) and fossil (morphological) data to obtain its results.

 Laurin & Piñeiro (2017) and Modesto (2019) proposed an alternate phylogeny of basal sauropsids.
 In this tree, parareptiles include turtles and are closely related to non-araeoscelidian diapsids.
 The family Varanopidae, otherwise included in Synapsida, is considered by Modesto a sauropsid group.

-In recent studies, the "microsaur" clade Recumbirostra, historically considered lepospondyl reptiliomorphs, have been recovered as early sauropsids.
+In a number of recent studies, the "microsaur" clade Recumbirostra, historically considered lepospondyl reptiliomorphs, have been recovered as early sauropsids, though this assertion has been disputed by a number of authors, who contend that microsaurs are still reptillomorph stem-amniotes.

+Simoes et al (2022) found Captorhinidae, Protorothyris and Araeoscelidia to form a clade that was the sister group to crown Amniota (containing true sauropsids and synapsids).
+The same study also considered parareptiles to be polyphyletic, with some groups being closer to the crown group of reptiles than others.

+Cladogram after Simoes et al (2022):